 New State Bacterial Meningitis Vaccination Requirements

-All entering students under 22 years of age must provide documentation of receiving an initial bacterial meningitis vaccination dose or booster within the last 5 years.
-This includes all new and transfer students, as well as former students who are re-enrolling after a break in enrollment.
-Students must show proof of having the vaccination at least 10 days prior to the start of the semester.
+All entering students under the age of 22 must provide documentation of receiving an initial bacterial meningitis vaccination does or booster within the last five years.
+This includes all new students and transfer students, as well as former students who are re-enrolling after a period of absence.
+Students must show proof of having the vaccination at least ten days prior to the start of the semester.

 What is the deadline for receiving the vaccine?

 The vaccination must have been administered within the five-year period immediately preceding the first semester of enrollment and at least ten days prior to the start of the semester.
 Students are ineligible for registration until vaccine documentation is received.

 Students must provide a copy of vaccination record to the Registrar’s office (please do not submit originals).
 Trinity Valley Community College will not return vaccination records submitted nor provide copies for use at other schools.
 Records may be faxed, mailed, or delivered in person to the Registrar’s office.

 - A vaccination record that includes the signature or stamp of a physician or his/her designee or public health professional.
 Record must include month, day, and the year of administration.

 - An official immunization record generated from a state or local health authority.

 - An official record received from school officials, including out-of-state records.